apache/nuttx/configs/esp32-core/README.txt

   1. There is no support for an interrupt stack yet.

-  2. There is no clock intialization logic in place.
+  2. There is no clock initialization logic in place.
 This depends on logic in Expressif libriaries.
 The board comes up using that basic 40 Mhz crystal for clocking.
 Getting to 80 MHz will require clocking initialization in esp32_clockconfig.c.